nicklafferty/craftycody/content/crafts/diy-simple-updated-bathroom-cabinets.md

 ![](/uploads/before-guest-cabinets.jpg)

 I took off all the doors and drawers then removed their old handles.
+I put a piece of tape labeled A, B, C, and D on the back of each door with the corresponding letter on the cabinets themselves.
+Our doors seem a little handmade and wonky, so I needed to be sure to get them in the right spots to fit.
 All the hinges and screws I kept in a little bowl for later.
 You could always spray paint handles and hinges for a new look instead of purchasing new ones.

 I brought everything out into the garage to paint.
 For the doors, I needed to drill new holes because the new handles were longer than the old ones.
 I kept the top hole so the spacing would be the same on all four doors and I didn't have to measure.
 The bottom holes I filled with caulk and used a putty knife to scrape off any excess so it would be flat.
 Let that dry, then place your new handle over the existing hole and mark where you need a new bottom one.
 Use your drill with a bit that's about the same size as the handle's screw and drill a new bottom hole.